Samsar4/Ethical-Hacking-Labs/README.md

 This is a collection of tutorials and labs made for  ethical hacking students, cybersecurity students, network and sys-admins.
 These tutorials accompany the materials of CEH v10 content.

 ⌨️ The tutorials is very practical/hands-on and do not teach how network and system works or how to setup a virtual environment.
-But you don't need to be an expert to start learn ethical hacking. **Google is always your best friend.**
+But you don't need to be an expert to start learn ethical hacking or any security related matter. **Google is always your best friend; Be curious, be creative.**

 💻 **Remember to practice in your own virtual environment.**